7 Best Types Of Visual Aids In Teaching (2024 Updated)

 Flash CardVisual, Physical & Verbal learnersGroup & Activity styleForeign Language, Math

-Illustrations and PhotosVisual & Social learnersAll style, really need for lecture styleAll kind of subjects, from Math to Literature
+Illustrations and PhotosVisual & Social learnersAll style, really need for lecture styleAll kinds of subjects, from Math to Literature

 Slide PresentationsVisual, verbal & logical learnersActivity & coach styleAll subjects